gryor/wilu/README.md

 * variables: object of variables where the keys are the variable names.
 Each property is turned into 'key= value'.
 This allows to specify a modifier to the equal sign, e.g. ':' or '?'.
 * commands: array of commands to be executed after linking
+* toolset: prefix the tools.
+For example 'arm-none-eabi' will produce `arm-none-eabi-gcc` with the default tools.
+* tools: object of tools where the key is the purpose and the value is the actual tool without prefix.
+Defaults are: c: `gcc`, c++: `g++` and asm: `gcc -x assembler-with-cpp`.